danefilipczak/turtlepond/README.md

 # turtlepond

-Agent-based models made with p5.js
+Agent-based models made with p5.js and Three.js
+For learning, inspiration and dissemination

 Resources: